dhodges47/PhidgetSBC-Rover/README.md

 # Phidgets Rover
-A 4 wheel driver rover, controlled by Phidgets components (https://www.phidgets.com).
+A 4 wheel drive Rover, controlled by Phidgets components (https://www.phidgets.com).
 The chassis is a Nomad from ServoCity.

 The brains of the rover is a Phidgets SBC4 (Single Board Computer).